ignotaC/epicanime/README.md

 Little Witch Academia about akko. ( everything tho the longer series matters )

 Slayers ( whole series )

+Infinite Ryvius - This was one of best anime I watched.
+It was a huge discovery in 2022.
+God speed!

 Berserk( 1997-1998 25 episodes -- extreamly great anime but beware all other shows based on berserk manga are total shit )